Don't tell anyone or you'll be just another regret (Just another regret, hope that you can keep it),

 - Lead Bassist: Tyson is both Type B & C, doing acting work and modeling outside the band.

 - Lyrical Cold Open: "My Paper Heart" and "Believe".

 - Lyrical Dissonance: "My Paper Heart", "Dirty Little Secret", "Someday's Gone".

 - When the World Comes Down loved this trope, having "Breakin'", "Believe", and "Sunshine".

-- Minimalistic Cover Art: Move Along has a faded black-and-white image of the band, the band's then logo in solid black, and the title of the album in red, all on a white background.
+- Minimalistic Cover Art: Move Along has a faded black-and-white image of the band (the one seen in the above image), the band's then logo in solid black (also in the above image in white), and the title of the album in red, all on a white background.
 So yeah, not much to it.

 - New Sound Album: When the World Comes Down has a more pop-oriented feel and a usually Lighter and Softer tone, featuring their biggest hit, "Gives You Hell".
 Kids in the Street, however, is more of a throwback 80's style album.

 - Non-Appearing Title: "Night Drive", "11:11 P.M.", "Mona Lisa", "Gonzo".

 - Precision F-Strike: "Heartbeat Slowing Down" has this sudden line "I fucking hate this town."